 Catherine first began exploring this subject when she wrote a play about hope and resilience, AfterWhys, for the Suicide Awareness Council of Wellington-Dufferin.
 AfterWhys focused on rural stigma and community support, and has been well received.

-Some additional avenues Catherine is exploring in Hope and Resilience in Action with MCT are the distinctions between MAID and senior suicide, as well as the challenges created by Canada’s diversity, urban loneliness and isolation, lack of family support, and now pandemic anxiety, which strains mental health.
+Some additional avenues Catherine is exploring in Two-Sided Mirror with MCT are the distinctions between MAID and senior suicide, as well as the challenges created by Canada’s diversity, urban loneliness and isolation, lack of family support, and now pandemic anxiety, which strains mental health.

 “Seniors & Suicide – Starting the Conversation with the AfterWhys Play”

 The theatre creation approach outlined in the below video, “Seniors & Suicide – Starting the Conversation with the AfterWhys Play,” was pioneered by the Suicide Awareness Council of Wellington-Dufferin and Catherine Frid.
 The development process Catherine devised for AfterWhys recognized the taboo nature of suicide for some people, ensured all participants were respected and their stories remained confidential.
-Catherine is using a similar approach for “Hope and Resilience in Action.”
+Catherine is using a similar approach for “Two-Sided Mirror”